barrust/count-min-sketch/README.md

 into the data-structure.
 Due to the structure and strategy of storing elements, it is possible that elements are over counted but not under counted.

+To use the library, copy the `src/count_min_sketch.h` and `src/count_min_sketch.c` files into your project and include it where needed.

 ## License:
 MIT 2017